Aspiration of the Olecranon Bursa

 The Aspiration of the Olecranon Bursa Procedure

 If the olecranon bursitis has been caused by an infection, an aspiration of the bursa will likely be recommended.
 Typically performed in the doctor's office, aspiration of the olecranon bursa involves withdrawing fluid from the bursa with a needle.
-The removal of fluid from the bursa will help relieve painful symptoms, as well as provide a sample that can be examined in a laboratory for the presence of bacteria in order to establish the source of the infection.
-The type of bacteria found will help determine the particular antibiotic to be prescribed.
+The removal of fluid from the bursa will help relieve painful symptoms, as well as provide a sample that can be examined in a laboratory for the presence of bacteria to establish the source of the infection.
+The type of bacteria found will help determine the antibiotic to be prescribed.

 Once the fluid has been successfully aspirated from the olecranon bursa, an injection of corticosteroids may be administered to help diminish inflammation in the elbow.
 If the aspiration shows that the olecranon bursitis is not the result of an infection, treatment may involve wearing an elbow pad to cushion the affected area, avoiding activities that place pressure on the swollen elbow or taking oral anti-inflammatory medications.